guilhermetheis/documentationSeries/docs/source/documentation.rst

         sudo apt upgrade
         sudo apt install gnuradio

-Then, to install ``rpitx`` go to the github and follow instructions there:
+Then, install ``rpitx`` into the Raspberry Pi, following instructions there:

 https://github.com/F5OEO/rpitx.git

-To install the required software to make rtl-sdr working, there's some nice guides in this website:
+To install the required software to make rtl-sdr working on linux, there's some nice guides in this website:

 https://ranous.wordpress.com/rtl-sdr4linux/